joostm1/aad-cba/README-aad-cba-openssl.md

     openssl x509 -in XYZ9/certs/cacer.PEM -inform PEM -out XYZ9/certs/cacer.cer -outform DER

 This CA in DER format,  `XYZ9/certs/cacer.cer` is the one that must be configured in AAD | Security | Certificate authorities.
-See the [next](README-aad-cba.md) for that.
+See the [next](README-aad-cba.md) chapter for that.

 If we get details from this CA we see:

 >   openssl x509 -in XYZ9/certs/cacer.cer -noout -text
 >   Certificate:
 >     Data:
 >        Version: 3 (0x2)
 >         Serial Number: